BowenYinIS/BowenYinIS.github.io/_posts/2003-06-01-The-Identity-Crisis-within-the-IS-Discipline.md

 ---
-title: "The Identity Crisis within the Is Discipline: Defining and Communicating the Discipline's
+title: "The Identity Crisis within the Is Discipline: Defining and Communicating the Discipline's Core Properties"
 excerpt: "What is IS?
 Classic People view：Centering IT" Core Properties"
 categories: